hannesdelbeke/brain/Obsidian - color links based on folder.md

 ---
 aliases:
 - coloring links based on folder
+energy: 6
+sentiment:
+- 6
+- 8
+sentiment-hash: 963a298f
+sentiment-label:
+- focused
+- enthusiastic
+tags:
+- journal
+- technical
+- planning
+- self-reflection
+- hobby
 ---

 I want to visually differentiate between public and private notes.
 I want as many of my notes set to public, but when I create a new note from a private note, the new note will be made in the same folder, making it private.